— MySQL

 104 | general | 3 |

-SELECT priorityMembership, count(userId) as userCountFROM (SELECT userId, elt(min(field(userGroup, "board", "staff", "general")), "board", "staff", "general") AS priorityMembership, min(field(userGroup, "board", "staff", "general")) AS rank FROM user_membership GROUP BY userId)GROUP BY priorityMembership;
+SELECT priorityMembership, count(userId) as userCountFROM (SELECT userId, elt(min(field(membership, "board", "staff", "general")), "board", "staff", "general") AS priorityMembership, min(field(membership, "board", "staff", "general")) AS priorityMembershipInteger FROM user_membership GROUP BY userId)GROUP BY priorityMembership;

 priorityMembership | userCount |